-Money transfer apps like Cash App, Venmo, Paypal, Zelle can seem like an easy way to send someone money when you don’t have any cash on hand, but are they safe?
+Money transfer apps like Cash App, Venmo, and Paypal can seem like an easy way to send someone money when you don’t have any cash on hand, but are they safe?
 There are a few downfalls and dangers to using third party apps that we think you should know about.

 - These apps do not provide the same protection from fraud and other misapplication of funds like our credit union services.